geoffembuscad0/kohana-layout/README.md

 kohana-layout
 =============

 A layout module I develop for learning purposes and personal intentions only.
 Not for production.
 My aim in this work is to cut down time managing HTML codes.
+Available only in Kohana Framework v3.2

 Bootstrap
 ======================